matejkrenek/serial-monitor/README.md

 <!-- TECH STACK -->
 ## Tech Stack
-Application is built with electron-react-typescript-tailwindcss stack.
+Application is built with <strong>electron-react-typescript-tailwindcss</strong> stack.
 - Electron (for building desktop apps): [more about](https://www.electronjs.org)
 - React (for building UI): [more about](https://react.dev)
 - Typescript (for typed javascript): [more about](https://www.typescriptlang.org)